Regularity of analytic torsion form on families of normal coverings: Introduction

+Let $M$ be a closed Riemannian manifold and $F$ be a flat vector bundle on $M$, Ray and Singer in \cite{RS} introduced the analytic torsion which is the analytic analogue of the combinatorial torsion (cf. \cite{Mi}).
+Let $\rZ \to \rM \xrightarrow{\pi} \rB $ be a fiber bundle with connected closed fibers $Z_{x}=\pi^{-1}(x)$ and $F$ be a flat complex vector bundle on $M$ with a flat connection $\nabla^{F}$ and a Hermitian metric $h^{F}$.
+Let $T^{H}M$ be a horizontal distribution for the fiber bundle and $g^{TZ}$ be a vertical Riemannian metric.
+Then in \cite{Bismut;AnaTorsion} Bismut and Lott introduced the torsion form $\mathcal{T}(T^{H}M, g^{TZ},h^{F})\in \Omega(B)$ (cf. \cite[(3.118)]{Bismut;AnaTorsion}) defined by

+See \cite{Bismut;AnaTorsion} for the meaning of the terms in the integrand.
+To show the integral in the above formula is well-defined, it needs to calculate the asymptotic of $f^{\wedge}(C_{t}',h^{W})$ as $t\to 0$ and the asymptotic as $t\to \infty$.
+For the asymptotic as $t\to 0$, they used the local index technique.
+For the asymptotic as $t\to \infty$, the key fact is that the fiber $Z$ is closed, so the fiberwise operators involved have uniform positive lower bound for positive eigenvalues.
+They also proved a $C^{\infty}$-analogue of the Riemann-Roch-Grothendieck theorem and proved that the torsion form is the transgression of the Riemann-Roch-Grothendieck theorem (cf. \cite[Theorem 3.23]{Bismut;AnaTorsion}) and showed the zero degree part of $\mathcal{T}(T^{H}M, g^{TZ},h^{F})\in\Omega(B)$ is the Ray-Singer analytic torsion {(cf. \cite[Theorem 3.29]{Bismut;AnaTorsion})}.

-To proceed, one considers the special case where the Novikov-Shubin invariant is (sufficiently) positive.
-In particular, Gong-Rothenberg \cite{Gong;CoverTorsion} defined the analytic torsion form as in \eqref{BLDfn}, and they proved that the torsion is smooth, provided the Novikov-Shubin invariant is at least half of the the base dimension.
+On the other hand, the $L^2$-analytic torsion was defined and studied by several authors, cf. \cite{CM}, \cite{L}, \cite{M} and etc. So it is natural to extend the $L^2$-analytic torsion to the family case, that is to define and study the Bismut-Lott torsion form when the fiber $Z$ is non-compact.
+From the above we see that it needs to study the asymptotic of the $L^2$ analogue of $f^{\wedge}(C_{t},h^W)$ as $t\to 0$ and $t\to \infty$.
+Since in the $L^2$ case $f^{\wedge}(C_{t}',h^W)$ has the same asymptotic as $t\to 0$, so this part is easy.
+But in general the integral at $\infty$ does not converge, since in the $L^2$ case the positive eigenvalues of fiberwise operator involved in $f^{\wedge}(C_{t}',h^{W})$ may not have a positive lower bound.
+To overcome this difficulty, one considers the special case where the Novikov-Shubin invariant is (sufficiently) positive.
+In \cite{Gong;CoverTorsion} Gong and Rothenberg defined the $L^2$-analytic torsion form and proved that the torsion form is smooth, under the condition that the Novikov-Shubin invariant is at least half of the dimension of the base manifold.
 Heitsch-Lazarov \cite{Heitsch;FoliationTorsion} generalized essentially the same arguments to foliations.
-Subsequently, Azzali-Goette-Schick \cite{Schick;NonCptTorsionEst} prove, by direct computation, that the integrands defining the torsion form, as well as several other invariants related to the signature operator, converge provided the Novikov-Shubin invariant is positive (or of acyclic determinant class).
-However, they did not prove the smoothness of the $ \cL ^2 $-analytic torsion form, but left the problem open \cite[Section 6.3]{Schick;NonCptTorsionEst}.
-To consider transgression formulas, they had to use weak derivatives.
+In \cite{Schick;NonCptTorsionEst} Azzali, Goette and Schick proved that the integrand defining the $L^2$-analytic torsion form, as well as several other invariants related to the signature operator, converges provided the Novikov-Shubin invariant is positive (or of determinant class and $L^{2}$-acyclic).
+However, they did not prove the smoothness of the $ L ^2 $-analytic torsion form.
+To consider transgression formula, they had to use weak derivatives.

-The objective of this paper is to establish the regularity of the analytic torsion form, in the case when the Novikov-Shubin invariant is positive.